 What this means on the NgSense website

-The site keeps TelemetryDeck in the role of anonymous behavior measurement only.
-Structured feedback stays on the website feedback path and should later connect to a dedicated feedback service instead of being hidden inside telemetry.
+The site keeps anonymous behavior measurement in a narrow role only.
+Messages sent through Contact stay on a dedicated feedback path instead of being hidden inside simple usage measurement.

 Not suitable when you want one vague data bucket